Ryan Mallett: Baltimore Ravens

 On December 15, 2015, in the wake of Baltimore Ravens quarterback Matt Schaub suffering an injury following Joe Flacco's own season-ending injury, Mallett signed with the Ravens.
 On December 27, 2015, Mallett threw for a career-high 274 yards, leading the Ravens to a 20–17 upset victory over the Pittsburgh Steelers in his seventh career start, after Jimmy Clausen was benched.
 He would promptly get a new career high the following week with 292 passing yards in the Ravens' 24–16 loss to the Cincinnati Bengals.

 Following Schaub returning to the Atlanta Falcons to be Matt Ryan's backup and Clausen retiring from the NFL, Mallett became Flacco's primary backup in 2016, appearing in four games.
 He completed three of his six passes and also threw an interception.

 On March 9, 2017, Mallett signed a one-year contract extension with the Ravens.
 After Flacco suffered a concussion late in the second quarter of the Week 8 game against the Miami Dolphins, Mallet entered the game and completed three of seven passes for 20 yards and one touchdown as the Ravens won by a score of 40–0.

 After the NFL

-In 2019 Mallett attended the XFL Tampa Bay Summer Showcase, but wasn't drafted to the league.
+In 2019 Mallett attended the XFL Tampa Bay Summer Showcase, but was not drafted to the league.

 In 2021 he played for The Spring League Generals.
 In his first game Mallett completed 20 of 31 passes for 252 yards in a 21–19 victory over the Jousters.
 In week 6 he was selected as the South Division Player of the Week.